Interstate Battery Warranty Lawsuit

-Gibbs Law Group’ auto fraud lawyers filed a class action lawsuit concerning Interstate Batteries’ pro-rated car battery warranty.
-The warranty entitled customers whose original battery failed to purchase a replacement battery at a prorated discount price based on how long the original lasted.
-The lawsuit alleged the warranty did not comply with warranty laws and that Interstate breached its warranty and violated consumer protection laws such as the Consumers Legal Remedies Act by overcharging for pro-rata replacement batteries.
+Gibbs Law Group’s auto fraud lawyers filed a class action lawsuit concerning Interstate Battery’s car battery warranty.
+The warranty said that customers whose original battery failed could purchase a replacement battery at a prorated discount price based on how long the original lasted.
+The Interstate Battery lawsuit complaint alleged that the warranty did not comply with warranty laws and that Interstate Battery breached its warranty and violated consumer protection laws such as the Consumers Legal Remedies Act by overcharging for replacement batteries.

-The parties have reached a settlement which, if finally approved, will lead to changes in Interstate’s warranty practices as well as reimbursements to class members.
+The parties reached a settlement agreement that required changes in Interstate’s warranty practices as well as reimbursements to class members.
 Please view the Interstate Car Battery Class Action Notice for complete information about the settlement, including who is in the class and details about class members’ rights and opportunities.

-Under the proposed settlement, Interstate will reform its warranty practices, including by calculating the pro-rata warranty replacement price on the manufacturer’s suggested retail price rather than “List Price,” making the warranty language clearer and easier to understand, and improving its delivery method to make sure consumers receive a copy of the warranty.
+Under the settlement, Interstate Battery agreed to reform its warranty practices, including by calculating the pro-rata warranty replacement price on the manufacturer’s suggested retail price rather than the “List Price.”
+The settlement agreement also required Interstate Battery to make its warranty language clearer and easier to understand, and improve its delivery method to make sure consumers receive a copy of the warranty.

 The settlement also had a reimbursement program through which class members with receipts could choose between an $8.50 check card and a $12 product voucher, and class members without receipts could obtain a $5 product voucher.
 To learn more about the settlement, visit interstatebatteriesettlement.com.